rogeralbp/vscode-course/extensions-favs.md

 # VSCode Course - Extensions

-Useful extension and shorcuts to improve the speed and reduce the inverted time during the coding.
+Useful extensions and shorcuts to improve the speed and reduce the inverted time during the coding.

 ## Prefered Extensions for Roger Oporta